aisingapore/PeekingDuck/docs/use_cases/zone_counting.md

 ## Overview

-As part of COVID-19 measures, the Singapore Government has set restrictions on large event gatherings.
+As part of the COVID-19 preventive measures, the Singapore Government has set restrictions on large event gatherings.
 Guidelines stipulate that large events can be held but attendees should be split into different groups that are of some distance apart and cannot interact with the other groups.
 Since AI Singapore developed the [object counting](object_counting.md) heuristic, we further developed a more complex variation called the zone counting heuristic.
 Zone counting allows us to create different zones within a single image and count the number of chosen objects detected in each zone.
 This can be used with CCTVs in malls, shops or event floors for crowd control or to monitor the above mentioned guidelines.

 <img src="../../images/readme/zone_counting.gif" width="100%" name="zone_counting_gif">